My dad was a wholesale meat salesman and he once told me about a butcher he knew who had been caught overcharging customers.

 But I quickly realized that this was the real McCoitus and I did some scurrying of my own, right out the front door.

 I didn’t know these places still existed, especially now when you can download the most perverted material imaginable straight into your smart phone.
-Or some I’m told…
+Or so I’m told…

 I stepped out of the building and immediately made eye contact with a rather shifty-looking young man.